leocrawford/leocrawford.github.io/_drafts/operating_model.md

 Whilst the Magna Carta has had a fairly rocky 800 year history; being annulled within months of being issued, and many of the clauses being removed or softened over time it has not only shaped our liberal democracy, but (arguably) more importantly has started a shift from Customary Law to written Statutory Law with prescribed mechanisms for judgement and enforcement.

-In other words, it was a short document that transformed the governance of the country, or in the words of the Magna Carta itself initiated a "reform of our realm"
+In other words, it was a short document that transformed the governance of the country; or in the words of the Magna Carta itself initiated a "reform of our realm"

 > ...and the advancement of the holy Church, and for the **reform of our realm**, by advice of our venerable fathers...